beartell/mbase/docs/source/inference/programs/openai-server/about.rst

 - :code:`context_length` (default=2048): Context length of each processor.
 The inference engine will allocate a context for each processor.
 - :code:`batch_length` (default=512): User's input will be processed in batches by the inference engine.
 Higher the number, better the performance but significant increase on RAM usage.
 This number can't exceed the context size.
 - :code:`gpu_layers` (default=80): Number of layers to be offloaded to GPU if there are any GPU devices in your system.
 Ignored if there are no GPUs.
+- :code:`fsys`: Path to the file containing the system prompt.
+It will cached to the LLM's KV cache.

 If you are hosting a TextToText model, the following samplers may also be specified.